toolness/hangul-fun/README.md

-This is a tool to learn Hangul from K-pop songs.
+This is a CLI tool to learn Hangul from K-pop songs.

 Users can navigate through the individual Korean words and syllables in a K-pop song, reading hints on pronunciation.